Taritsyn/JSMin.NET/src/DouglasCrockford.JsMin/readme.txt

    =============
    1. JSMin was updated to version of October 30, 2019;
    2. The `GetEstimatedOutputLength` method is deprecated.
-Use a length of input string or any other suitable value instead.
+Use a length of input string or any other suitable value instead;
+   3. Enabled a SourceLink in NuGet package.

    =============
    DOCUMENTATION
    =============
-   See more information on GitHub - http://github.com/Taritsyn/JSMin.NET
+   See more information on GitHub - https://github.com/Taritsyn/JSMin.NET